stacksjs/ts-pkgx/docs/packages/github_com_nomic_ai_gpt4all.md

 # gpt4all

-> Package from pantry: github.com/nomic-ai/gpt4all
+> Locally run an Assistant-Tuned Chat-Style LLM

 ## Package Information